a reflection on plus-size bodies in a cookie-cutter culture

 – About the Author –

-Ali Owens is a writer, speaker, body-positive activist, and self-love advocate with a passion for empowering women to create authentic and fulfilling lives.
+Ali Owens is a blogger, self-love advocate, and multi-passionate creative who finds great fulfillment in using her gifts to empower others and speak out against inequality.
 A domestic violence and sexual assault survivor, she uses her own experiences with healing and recovery to help others take back their power, dismantle limiting belief systems, and embrace radical self-love.

-Ali feels most alive when she is traveling, expressing her creativity, and tapping into her intuition.
+Ali feels most alive when she is traveling, expressing her creativity, rebelling against the white supremacist capitalist patriarchy, and tapping into her intuition.
 She lives in the vibrant community of Fort Collins, Colorado, where she enjoys singing, sipping tea, spending time with friends, family, and pets, and seeking out new hobbies she probably doesn't have time for.

-Read her blog, see upcoming events, and connect online at www.ali-owens.com.
+Read her blog, The Art of Empowered Living, and connect online at www.ali-owens.com.